SAML-Toolkits/ruby-saml/README.md

   and from a trusted source.
 Ruby SAML does not perform any validation that the URL you entered is correct and/or safe.
-- **False-Positive Security Warnings:** Some tools may incorrectly report Ruby SAML as a potential security vulnerability, due to it's dependency on Nokogiri.
+- **False-Positive Security Warnings:** Some tools may incorrectly report Ruby SAML as a potential security vulnerability, due to its dependency on Nokogiri.
 Such warnings can be ignored; Ruby SAML uses Nokogiri in a safe way, by always disabling its DTDLOAD option and enabling its NONET option.
+- **Prevent Replay attacks:** A replay attack is when an attacker intercepts a valid SAML assertion and "replays" it at a later time to gain unauthorized access.
+The `ruby-saml` library provides the tools to prevent this, but **you, the developer, must implement the core logic**, see an specific section later in the README.

 ### Supported Ruby Versions